Planning a solo trip to London, England? Here’s everything you need to know for your visit:

 GETTING AROUND

 - The best way to save both money and time while commuting around London is to purchase an Oyster Card, the electronic ticket used on all major transport options, from underground rail to bus, trams, river boat services and trains.
-Fares are almost half the price compared to paper tickets; the card can be topped up online or at any of the 3,900 Oyster Ticket Shops.

 - The iconic red double-decker buses serve 700 routes throughout London and bear the number of their line and direction.
 Night service ensures no passenger is left stranded.
+This is an iconic London experience, and fares are cheaper than the Tube.
+Only tap your Oyster card once (upon boarding).

 - Black cabs can be hailed from the street and are required by law to take passengers to any area within Greater London.
 Charges are distance and time dependent.
 Fares are metered, with a minimum charge of £2.40.
-Many residents prefer to use Uber.

 - London River Services run privately owned commuter boats that make travel highly scenic from the waters of the Thames.
 Oyster cards are accepted.